Back Discover Easter Week in Asturias

 Ribadesella Beach Horse Races

-The beach of Santa Marina, in Ribadesella/Ribeseya, becomes every year a natural racecourse of immense attraction for the thousands of enthusiasts and tourists who come there to feel and enjoy the strength and beauty of the Ribadesella Beach Horse Races, one of the most original events held during the Easter holidays in Asturias.
+The beach of Santa Marina, in Ribadesella/Ribeseya, becomes every year a natural racecourse of immense attraction for the thousands of enthusiasts and tourists who come there to feel and enjoy the strength and beauty of the Ribadesella Beach Horse Races, one of the most original events held in Asturias.
+This year, as a prelude to Easter Week, on Saturday 12th April from 11 a.m. onwards, the Horse Races take place at the Ribadesella - Santa Marina Beach racecourse in three categories.

 Salmon Fair in Cornellana

-The Salmon Fair is an ideal opportunity to get to know Corniana/Cornellana and all the natural and cultural beauties of its surroundings in the council of Salas.
-The month of April, when the closed season for fishing with death is open, is the ideal time for this original event, which this year coincides with the beginning of Easter Week, and which is dedicated to salmon and its environment.
+The Salmon Fair, which this year celebrates its 25th anniversary, is an ideal opportunity to discover Corniana/Cornellana and all the natural and cultural beauties of the surrounding area of the council of Salas.
+The month of April, when the closed season for fishing with death is open, is the ideal time for this original event, which this year will be held on 12 and 13 April, coinciding with the start of Easter Week, and is dedicated to salmon and their environment.

 In addition, the fair has the added attraction of the auction of the Campanu de Asturias ( the first salmon of the season), which becomes a social, sporting and cultural event.